Figures logo

 • Review employee performance: Evaluate individual performance, considering factors such as goals achieved, skills acquired, and overall contributions.

-• Assess internal equity: Analyze salary ranges within the organization to ensure consistency and fairness.
+• Assess internal equity: Analyse salary ranges within the organisation to ensure consistency and fairness.

 • Determine budgetary constraints: Consider the financial resources available for salary adjustments.